1/2cup(125 mL) sliced leeks, white part only (see notes)

 You can substitute chopped yellow onion for the leeks.

 White beans include great northern, white kidney, cannellini and navy beans.
-You could also use romano beans in this recipe.
+You could also use Romano beans or chickpeas in this recipe.

 We haven’t tried to freeze this casserole, but if you do, please let us know how it turns out!